Paths of Harmony: Flow vs Color ✨

 B♭ Major example: Bb → Cm → F → Bb

-Color = playful spark
+Color = quick deviation

 Local steps: M → M(+3) → M(+3) → M(+2)